How To Prepare Your Home For Baby On A Small Budget

 The idea behind them is that they stop the smell of the nappy coming through until the trash is full up.

 The reality is that you can achieve the exact same outcome with disposable nappy sacks which are very cheap to purchase and do the same job.

 Essentially a topper is just the top part of the changing table that the baby lies down on.

 This can easily be fixed to the top of any dresser unit that you already own.

 As I have said before there really is no need to purchase one but if you feel that you need one then these are a great alternative.

 When I had my first child I was so insistent that I needed a bassinet as well as a cot for my baby.
 (I’m really not sure how I won that argument with my husband).

-We ended up purchasing one and I can probably count on 1 hand the amount of times that my son slept in it.
+We ended up purchasing one and I can probably count on 1 hand the

 Most of the time we co-slept because I was breastfeeding on demand or he would just fall asleep on me and I never put him down.